stellar-deprecated/starlight/specifications/sep-payment-channel-mechanism.md

   transactions, it contains a `BUMP_SEQUENCE` operation with sequence value 0 as a no-op.

+#### Reusing a Channel

+After close, escrow account E and reserve account V can be reused for another channel with the same or different participants.
+The relevant account creation steps during [Setup](#Setup) are skipped.
+All variable values from the closed channel are discarded and set anew with iteration number i and executed iteration number e being set to zero.

 ### Network Transaction Fees

 All transaction fees are paid by the participant submitting the transaction to